awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 ```

 **Important**
-Using environment variables for the password is recommended to ensure no sensitive information is stored in the input file\.
+We recommend using environment variables for the password to ensure that no sensitive information is stored in the input file\.
 If your input file contains sensitive information, make sure that you delete it after use\.

 Create the secret\.
-This command will create a secret using the name from the input file, in this example it is `dockerhub`\.
-The Amazon ECS CLI will add a prefix to the secret name to indicate that it was created by the CLI\.
+This command creates a secret using the name from the input file, in this example it is `dockerhub`\.
+The Amazon ECS CLI adds a prefix to the secret name to indicate that it was created by the CLI\.
 You also specify the name of your task execution role\.

 ```
 ecs-cli registry-creds up ./creds_input.yml --role-name secretsTaskExecutionRole